 Celebrating Scholastic Art & Writing Awards winners at Carnegie Hall, June 4, 2009.
 Check out some of our favorite Awards Ceremony photos from prior years here!

-This edited post originally appeared on Scholastic’s On Our Minds blog on June 6, 2012.
-Post by Lia Zneimer.
+This edited post originally appeared on Scholastic’s On Our Minds blog.
+By Lia Zneimer.

 With more than 230,000 submissions, the Scholastic Awards’ 90th Anniversary year attracted more participants than ever before, and next week, more than 800 of the 1,600+ talented teens who received national honors will make their way to New York City to attend the National Scholastic Art & Writing Awards Ceremony at Carnegie Hall.
 There, the students will share the spotlight with actress and arts advocate Sarah Jessica Parker and fashion designer Zac Posen, who won a Scholastic Award in 1999 and will be presented with the 2013 Alumni Achievement Award.
 To top it all off, First Lady Michelle Obama and actress Lena Dunham of Girls (also an Awards alumna) will offer their congratulations via video.
 Plus–as if this news could possibly get more exciting–the Carnegie Hall ceremony will be webcast LIVE in honor of the Awards’ 90th anniversary so that people across the nation can share in the celebration!
 For more information on how to register for the live webcast–or to hold an Awards viewing party in your hometown–check out this blog post.
 Read More

 1993 Scholastic Art Exhibition opening at Howard University